KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/App-Article.md

             @Column {
                 A ``KeyboardApp/HomeScreen`` can be used as the main screen of a keyboard app, to let you quickly get your main app up and running.

-                The screen shows the main app icon, a keyboard status section, links to settings screens, custom header & footer content, etc.
+                The screen shows the main app icon, a keyboard status section, links to settings screens, custom header and footer views, etc.
             }
         }
     }